In order to apply for a PCard, you must be either a faculty or staff member with a regular appointment, AND either:

 - As part of the application process, you are required to read and agree to the PCard Cardholder Agreement.
 The agreement outlines the program guidelines and cardholder responsibilities.

-- Once you have confirmed acknowledgment of the agreements and successfully submitted the application, the online application will route electronically to Christian Rafidi, the designated approver.
+- Once you have confirmed acknowledgment of the agreements and successfully submitted the application, the online application will route electronically to TBD, the designated approver.

 - The approver will receive an email from JP Morgan Chase stating a commercial card application is awaiting approval.
 The approver should click on the link provided in the email and complete the online approval process.
 The approver can also route the application to an additional approver if needed.